nanoborg/minesweeper/README.md

 ## Problems

-I had some issues trying with the `confirm()` dialogue boxes, this prompt was showing before the squares were be updated with 💣 values.
+I had some issues trying with setting up `confirm()` dialogue boxes, the prompt was showing before the squares were rendered with 💣 values.

 Javascript is executes synchronously, meaning that `confirm()` will block the execution of other lines of code till the dialogue is clicked.